Japan Air Lines Cargo Flight 1045

 1977 plane flight which crashed in Anchorage, Alaska, U.S.

 Japan Air Lines Cargo Flight 1045 was a charter flight on January 13, 1977, from Grant County, Washington, to Tokyo, Japan, with a stopover in Anchorage, Alaska.
-The flight crashed during the initial climb shortly after takeoff from Anchorage, in part because the captain, Hugh L. Marsh, was intoxicated as shown by a blood alcohol level of 0.29; the co-pilot and the other crew were not impaired.
+The McDonnell Douglas DC-8-62AF operating the flight crashed during the initial climb shortly after takeoff from Anchorage, in part because the captain, Hugh L. Marsh, was intoxicated as shown by a blood alcohol level of 0.29; the co-pilot and the other crew were not impaired.
 All of those on board, including three flight crew members, were killed in the crash.

 Aircraft

 The aircraft involved in the accident was a Douglas DC-8-62AF, equipped with four Pratt & Whitney JT3D engines; registered JA8054 to JAL Cargo, a subsidiary of Japan Air Lines (JAL).
 The aircraft had a total of 19,744 flight hours, of which 8,708 were since the last major inspection and 45 since the last check.
 Records showed the aircraft had been maintained within Japanese, American, and ICAO recommendations.